The Kickstart of the UK housing market post lockdown

 Coronavirus: The kickstart of the UK housing market.

-As part of the government’s response to mitigate and control the spread of the coronavirus in the UK, the month of March saw the temporary halting of the UK property market, as property viewings and valuations across the country all but seized.
-After a positive start to 2020, the growth across the UK has all but regressed due to the spread of the coronavirus and shutdown of relevant sectors of the economy.
+As part of the government’s response to mitigate and control the spread of the coronavirus in the UK, the month of March saw the temporary halting of the UK property market, as property viewings and valuations across the country were all but seized.
+After a positive start to 2020, the growth across the UK has all but regressed due to the spread of the coronavirus and the shutdown of relevant sectors of the economy.

 However, after close to two months of suspended transactions, the property market across the UK finally opened back up in the middle of May.
 Although the announcement to kickstart the market back into action was unexpected, those wishing for a quick bounce back into action and demand to go back to normal may be disappointed.

 But how will the property market look in the coming future as it slowly makes its way back towards its pre-coronavirus levels?

 Before we explore what, this means for the property market, it is important to say a lot has changed.
 While homeowners, estate agents, letting agents, and landlords can place their property back on the market, the process of completing any transaction will still be at the mercy of social distancing.

 When the government announced the closure of non-essential businesses across the UK, estate agents and lettings were forced to close their doors for the foreseeable future.
 However, the 13th of May rolled around and the government announced measures to lift the freeze on property viewings, in effect reopening the property market.